mtempleheald/journeyasdata/README.md

   - jsdom - required by vitest
   - @testing-library/svelte - svelte-specific testing library
   - @testing-library/jest-dom - provides DOM element matchers, convenience methods.
 To remove if/when possible.
+  - c8 - test coverage when using vitest

 # Testing